Tree Huggers Welcome

 As a model of a public-private partnership, the park is managed by the municipality, which performs organic debris and large tree removal, trash pickup, mowing, mulching and playground maintenance.
 The Foundation is responsible for pruning, diagnosis and control of insects and diseases, the planting of new trees, weeding, and watering.
 In addition to signs on the trees, the Foundation installs QR codes linking to further information.

+An Arborist often takes care of all the trees on the lawn.
+Tree removal, pruning, planting, emergency tree care, cabling, and bracing are some of the services that an arborist often provides.
 Several years ago Pam brought in Bob Wells, a certified master arborist retained by the Morris Arboretum who has also chaired the Princeton Shade Tree Committee, to inventory the 170 varieties of trees and create a map.
 Wells now chairs the board.
 “He has brought new life to the park, as well as new volunteers to weed, prune, and take away debris,” says Pam.

 When an old cucumber magnolia stump, filled with concrete, proved to be an insurmountable obstacle, Wells and his crew turned it into a Little Free Library, one that looks like a Hobbit house, stocked with children’s books.